 The square plate issue came to light in the BBC MasterChef competition when Mr Sitwell (a judge by invitation) made it clear he didn’t like a contestant’s food because it was served on a square plate.
 He is of the opinion that a square plate suggests a chef using one raises presentation above flavour.

 A lengthy report from the BBC tells that these drinking vessels may be returning to some pubs frequented by young people in London.
 They disappeared from pubs around 2001 when the company making them, Ravenhead Glass in St Helens, closed their factory.
-They are now made in Turkey apparently.
+Apparently they come from Turkey now.

 Not everyone is so nostalgic.
 Some think that the old glass tankard is not so good for the beer as a modern narrow glass.
-The old ones have a poor open surface to volume ratio, I believe, allowing the bubbles to escape too soon after the pint is pulled.
+Tankards have the wrong open surface to volume ratio, I believe, which allows the bubbles to escape too soon after pulling the pint.
 Yes these pubs PULL their pints, unlike many other modern pubs.

-See the video below, from St. Chad’s Bar (not in Dalston), which shows how a Real Ale should be dispensed.
+See the video below, from St. Chad’s College Bar, Durham (not in Dalston), which shows how a Real Ale should be dispensed.
 Unfortunately an ordinary beer glass is being used here, not a Glass Tankard.

 Some people think teapot cleaning is unnecessary and that it spoils the flavour of the tea.
 If they have traditional brown earthenware teapots they probably don’t see all the tannin stains on the inside.
 With a stainless steel teapot you see them all and they start to form very quickly from new, or after cleaning.
 Tannin makes a teapot look disgusting.
 Not something you want guests to see when you make them a cuppa, or when they make one for you.